 - 1. Grant of Options.
-Pursuant to, and subject to, the terms and conditions set forth herein and in the Plan, the Company hereby grants to the Participant a NON-QUALIFIED STOCK Option (the "Option") with respect to ###NUMBER OF OPTIONS### shares of Common Stock of the Company. - 2.
+Pursuant to, and subject to, the terms and conditions set forth herein and in the Plan, the Company hereby grants to the Participant a NON-QUALIFIED STOCK Option (the "Option") with respect to NUMBER OF OPTIONS shares of Common Stock of the Company. - 2.
 Grant Date.
-The grant date of the Options is ###GRANT DATE### (the "Grant Date"). - 3.
+The grant date of the Options is GRANT DATE (the "Grant Date"). - 3.
 Exercise Price; Exercisability.
-The exercise price of each share of Common Stock underlying the Option hereby granted is ###GRANT PRICE### (the "Exercise Price"). - 4.
-Vesting of Options. - (a) The Options shall vest per the vesting schedule below (each, a "Vesting Date"); provided that the Participant remains continuously employed by the Company through the applicable Vesting Date except as provided in Sections 4(c) and 4(d) hereof.
+The exercise price of each share of Common Stock underlying the Option hereby granted is GRANT PRICE (the "Exercise Price"). - 4.
+Vesting of Options. - (a) The Options shall vest per the vesting schedule below (each, a "Vesting Date"); provided that the Participant remains continuously employed by the Company through the applicable Vesting Date except as provided in Sections 4(c), 4(d) and 4(e) hereof.